Korea Customs Duty Calculator 2026 — US 200 USD vs Others 150 USD Real Examples

 A: Tax amounts are identical, calculated by origin country.
 But forwarding fees count toward CIF, so direct shipping is slightly better near the threshold.

-Five years of overseas-shopping operation distills to one rule: stop at 90% of the threshold.
-FX rates fluctuate daily and the rate applied at customs is the arrival-date rate, not the purchase-date rate.
-A $195 order at purchase can become $202 by clearance if KRW weakens.
-Safe lines in practice: $180 for the US $200 cap, $130 for the $150 cap.
-Use a currency converter to check current rates and pre-calculate the threshold in KRW.
-Finally, the #1 rejection cause — missing PCCC — is fixed in 30 seconds before your first purchase, and the Korean name on the code must match the payment name on every site you use exactly.
+💡 Real-World Insight After five years of overseas-shopping operations, the most reliable rule is simple: stop at 90% of the threshold.
+FX rates move daily, and customs applies the arrival-date rate, not the purchase-date rate.
+A $195 order at checkout can become $202 by clearance if KRW weakens.
+Practical safe lines are $180 for the US $200 cap and $130 for the $150 cap.
+Use a currency converter to check current rates and estimate the KRW threshold before ordering.
+Finally, the #1 rejection cause — missing PCCC — takes about 30 seconds to fix before your first purchase, and the Korean name on the code must exactly match the payment name on every site you use.

 🔧 Related Free Tools